joshb738/Election_Analysis/README.md

 # Election_Analysis

 ## Project OVerview
-A Colorado Board of Elections employee has given the
+A Colorado Board of Elections employee has requested the following

 1. Calculate the total number of votes cast
 2. Get a complete list of candidates who recieved votes.